 Remuneration of Trustees and volunteers

-1. Hope Valley Climate Action (HVCA) is a registered charity.
+- Hope Valley Climate Action (HVCA) is a registered charity, registration no 1192830.

 Project Funding

-1. Individuals and groups are encouraged to apply for funding to pursue an initiative or course of action to further HVCA objectives.
+- Individuals and groups are encouraged to apply for external funding to pursue an initiative or course of action to further HVCA objectives.
 This individual or group is then responsible for delivering this initiative, according to the terms of the grant, and for staying within budget.

-2. Funding proposals submitted in HVCA’s name need prior approval by the HVCA Trustees and bids of over £1,000 need a detailed budget.
+- Funding proposals submitted in HVCA’s name need prior approval by the HVCA Trustees, and bids of over £1,000 need a detailed budget.

-5. HVCA applies a 20% management fee on project funding.
+- HVCA normally applies a 20% management fee on project funding.
 This is to help HVCA develop and promote its work, including publicising the outcomes of the funded project.
-It covers project accounting, including payments, Payroll; basic external comms., including website, social media and newsletter; public liability insurance and other miscellaneous costs.
+It covers project accounting, including payments, payroll; basic external comms., including website, social media and newsletter; public liability insurance and other miscellaneous costs.
+(All events must have a risk assessment completed.
+Should this indicate that additional insurance is needed, it would need to be paid for out of the specific budget for that event.)

 Financial reporting

-1. In addition to Annual Accounts HVCA’s Treasurer and Accounts Manager will provide Trustees with quarterly core and project summary reports and will provide project managers with detailed and summary monthly project spending reports.
+- In addition to Annual Accounts, HVCA’s Treasurer and Accounts Manager will provide Trustees with quarterly core and project summary reports and will provide project managers with monthly project income and expenditure reports in Excel.

 Expense claims

-2. Expenses claims, using the HVCA Excel template, together all relevant receipts, should be submitted as PDFs to the Accounts Manager within one month of the expenditure being incurred.
+- Expenditure on behalf of HVCA, other than where we have an account with a supplier, is paid by individuals and then claimed back.
+Claims over £50 need prior approval of the Treasurer.
+13. Expenses claims, using the HVCA Excel template, together with all relevant receipts, should be submitted as PDFs to the Accounts Manager within one month of the expenditure being incurred.
 They will be paid within 30 days.

 Support for Groups